3 Tools to Start Deploying Your Amazon Web Services Infrastructure

 Let’s look at a sample scenario to see how Config Rules can help you meet compliance requirements:

 Scenario: You have a number of fleets of EC2 instances with EBS volumes running a number of different applications within auto scaling groups.
-Internal standards and compliance require that the EC2 instances MUST be either c3.4xlarge or m1.xlarge instance types.
+Internal standards and compliance requires that the EC2 instances MUST be either c3.4xlarge or m1.xlarge instance types.
 In addition, the EBS volumes MUST be EBS optimized for efficient I/O throughput and ALL EC2 and EBS resources MUST be tagged with an ‘ApplicationName’ and ‘ProjectName’.
 External compliance controls also dictate that data MUST be encrypted at all times.

 This can easily be achieved during the initial deployment as you can ensure that the correct configuration and settings are deployed.
 However…